mobidevke/git-deployment/README.md

 - Git

 ### Guide
-The ususal procedure for deploying a web application on server where continuous deployment is not involved usually involves the following:
+The ususal procedure for deploying a web application on a server where continuous deployment is not involved usually involves the following:

 - ssh into the server
 - navigate to the app directory